buildspace/buildspace-projects/Flow_NFTs/en/Section_0/Lesson_2_Whats_Flow.md

 But why?
 Why did they have to make a new language?
 Weren't Solidity/Rust enough?

-No. Blockchain programing is a completely new space.
+No. Blockchain programming is a completely new space.
 When software moves into new spaces, you need new paradigms.
 Existing programming languages were made to program computers as we knew them - private and stateless.
 Blockchains are inherently different (distributed, stateful and public) so the same language primitives do not apply anymore.
 It's like trying to use a 1,000 year old stone oven to cook 60-second microwave ramen/noodles!

 When computers were becoming commodity hardware, we needed **portable** code.
 C was born.
-From supercomputers CPUs to microcontrollers, it ran on all hardware!
+From supercomputer CPUs to microcontrollers, it ran on all hardware!

 When graphical UIs were becoming a thing in the 90s, we saw that Java with its Object Oriented Programming was a great fit.